-In this section, we test the new algorithm for a 1D prestack two reflector model as shown in figure 1.
+In this section, we test the new algorithm for a 1D prestack two reflector model as shown in Fig. 1.

-The data is generated analytically (only primaries) in the $k_z$ , $k_x$ domain, using the following analytic form,
+The data is generated analytically (only primaries) in the k_z,k_x domain using the following analytic form, where the reflection coefficients use the form in Wu and Weglein (2010), and